 What determines a traffic source?

-For Commerce-related KPIs like revenue and conversion, traffic sources are based on a visitor’s “last click,” or the exact link a visit came from before placing an order.
+For Commerce-related KPIs like revenue and conversion, traffic sources are based on a visitor’s “last click,” or the exact link a visitor came from before placing an order.
 This means that if a visitor came to your site from two different sources and made a purchase on the second visit, we’ll attribute their order to the second source.

 Review the Traffic sources panel